 A New York State driver’s license can get suspended for a number of reasons.
 It is crucial to know what a license suspension is and the most common ways in which your New York driver’s license can be suspended.

-Discovering that you have a suspended or revoked license in NY can be devastating.
+Discovering that you have a suspended or revoked license in New York can be devastating.
 Imagine losing your ability to drive, even for just a few weeks.
 You would need to rely on others to get you everywhere you needed to go.
 Aside from making your life inconvenient, you could lose your job.
 A suspension can also prevent you from getting a job in the first place.

 Remember, it is quite common for people to think that once their license is suspended they are at a “dead end” and cannot do anything about it.
 However, in most cases that is simply untrue!